finianoneill/opioid-prescriber-analysis/README.md

 The technologies that were used in this project were Google API, SOCRATA, PANDAS, and MongoDB:

-•	Cleaning of data
+* Cleaning of data
 The data was pretty huge which was cleaned on pandas by the dropna function where all the NaN values were dropped.
-•	Storing of the data
+* Storing of the data
 The data was stored in a remote MongoDB using Mongo Atlas.
 The

 ### Analysis and Results
-•	Graphs/Results and Analysis

 The data was divided into three parts – “Opioids prescriber analysis”, "Drug Overdoses from the CDC" and “Open Payments to Opioid Prescribers”.

 #### Opioids prescriber analysis

 The data explored the Opioids prescriber based on the medicare data from the CMS.

 ![Heat Map of Opioid Prescriptions](finian/Images/opioid_prescription_heat_map.png)

-•	There are a number of geographic areas with high opioid prescription patterns, namely: Florida and the Appalachian region.
+There are a number of geographic areas with high opioid prescription patterns, namely: Florida and the Appalachian region.

 ### Drug Overdoses from the CDC

-•	The results showed that there were 602,734 opioids overdose deaths in the US in 2016.
+The results showed that there were 602,734 opioids overdose deaths in the US in 2016.

-•	The table below clearly shows that total deaths due to opioids overdose is 452,369 in the year 2016 in USA as a whole.
-The total number of deaths was maximum in the New York state (20,733) followed by Maryland (17,918) and North Carolina (16,343).
+* The total number of deaths was maximum in the New York state (20,733) followed by Maryland (17,918) and North Carolina (16,343).

 ### Open payments

-•	The data was cleaned by the dropna function which dropped all the NaN function.
+The data was cleaned by the dropna function which dropped all the NaN function.
-•	The analysis shows that there are 5 main opioid manufacturers in the data.
+The analysis shows that there are 5 main opioid manufacturers in the data.

 Colorado tops the list of US states receiving the most payments from pharmaceutical manufacturers.